jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 ## Node.js

-Since a primary application of Node.js is to build a web server, let's build one ourselves.
-A Web 1.0 type server is trivial to set up, so we will jump right into building a server that can handle full CRUD operations.
+Since a primary application of Node.js is to build a web server, let's learn what's required to build one ourselves.
+A Web 1.0 type server is trivial to set up, so we will jump right into building a server that can handle full CRUD operations via a REST API.

 Node.js ships with several _core modules_ but the few most commonly used to build a web server are the **path**, **url**, **fs**, and **http** modules.

-Let's combine these with _express_ and build a web server.
+Let's explore these modules and then combine them with _express_ to build a web server.

-> The **http** module is the core web server module included with Node.js, but since **express** is built on it, and abstracts a lot of its functionality making the process much easier, we won't dig too much into it here.

 ### The path and url modules

 The **path** module helps Node.js applications use the correct file path needed to access files on its file system.
-The **url** module provides a helper function for resolving the current directory when using ES Modules.
-This is useful because different operating systems use different formats for structuring file paths.
+We'll use the **url** module's **fileURLToPath** method as a helper function for resolving the current directory when using ES Modules.

+These modules are useful because different operating systems use different formats for structuring file paths.

 > For example, Linux paths are separated by a **forward slash** `/` while Windows paths can use either forward `/` or back `\` slashes (but can't combine the two in a single path).